forreya/file-sharing-site/README.md

 - **Drag and drop file upload**: Users can drag and drop their files to upload them to the site.
 - **File metadata display**: File name & size is displayed on the site.
-- **Generate unique download link for each uploaded file**: After uploading files, users can generate a unique download link for each file to share with others.
+- **Generate unique download link for each uploaded file**: A unique download link is generated for each file.
-- **Download files with a link**: Users can download the files they uploaded or files shared with them by clicking on the download link.
+- **Download files with a link**: Users can download the files they uploaded or files shared with them.
 - **Cloud storage integration with Cloudinary**: Files stored on Cloudinary for cloud storage.
-- **Emailing file download links through Sendinblue**: Users can also send an email with the download link to someone else using Sendinblue.
+- **Emailing file download links through Sendinblue**: Users can send an email with the download link to someone else.

 ---